 The TISPOL Executive Committee is responsible for implementing the decisions of the Council.
-It comprises of the president, general secretary, finance director and other selected members.
+It comprises of the president, general secretary and other selected members.

 Here are some key facts about Volker Orben:

 - Chief Superintendent

 - Ministery of the Interior Rhineland-Palatinate, Germany

 - Unit for Police Operations with focus on traffic safety strategy (2010 to present)